-The amendments had no impact on the financial statements of ALAEA.
+Earlier application is permitted.
+These amendments had no impact on the financial statements of ALAEA.

-1.5 Changes in accounting, estimates & errors AASB 140 Investment properties
+1.5 Changes in accounting, estimates & errors AASB 140 Investment Properties

-There was a change in accounting policy from the cost model to adoption of the fair value model under AASB 140.
+In 2020 there was a change in accounting policy from the cost model to adoption of the fair value model under AASB 140.
 The change in accounting policy in restating the investment property at fair value provides reliable and more relevant information for users in evaluating the economic benefits of the asset.
 The amount of the adjustment is as follows:

-2020 2019
+2021 2020

-22 Kyabra Street Newstead QLD - at cost 1,310,937 1,308,965
+22 Kyabra Street Newstead QLD

+At Cost 1,310,937

-Additions 1,658 1,972
+Additions 1,658

-1,312,595 1,310,937
+1,312,595

-Adjustment to fair value 37,405 0
+Adjustment to fair value 37,405

-Fair Value 1,350,000 1,310,937
+Fair Value 1,350,000 1,350,000